andycroll/bootstrappingio/_posts/2014-01-13-looking-back-to-look-forward.markdown

 A beautiful summary of the year's films from this bootstrapped, film-based social network.
-No revenue figures, just inspirational design from a little company funded entirely by it's users.
+No revenue figures, just inspirational design from a little company funded entirely by its users.

 --